 Knowledge Model

-The AI’s composite understanding of your company, GTM motion, messaging, and customer behavior, enabling personalized action.
+AI's composite understanding of your business, relationships, and patterns — enabling deeply personalized action.

 Lead Decay